Phoenix Rising (roller coaster)

 Phoenix Rising is a family inverted roller coaster at Busch Gardens Tampa Bay in Tampa, Florida, United States.
-The roller coaster was manufactured by Bolliger & Mabillard (B&M), and officially opened on July 21, 2024 as the park's tenth roller coaster.
+The roller coaster was manufactured by Bolliger & Mabillard and opened on July 21, 2024, as the park's tenth roller coaster.
 Phoenix Rising mimics the sensation of the legendary phoenix taking flight.
-The roller coaster reaches a height of 80 feet (24 m), and has a maximum speed of 44 mph (71 km/h) during a 1-minute 26 second duration.
+The roller coaster reaches a height of 80 feet (24 m), and has a maximum speed of 44 mph (71 km/h) during a 1-minute 26-second duration.

 Phoenix Rising is located in the Pantopia section of the park next to Falcon's Fury, Carousel Caravan, and Scorpion before its closure in September 2024.
-The trains contain on-board audio with echoing “caws” being heard during the experience, with four distinct thematic options, each representing a different phoenix.
-It is the most recent expansion and attraction at Busch Gardens Tampa Bay.
+The train contains on-board audio with echoing “caws” being heard during the experience, with four distinct thematic options, each representing a different phoenix.
+It opened as the most recent expansion and attraction at Busch Gardens Tampa Bay.

 History

-Planning for Phoenix Rising began in early 2022, with the aim of creating a family-friendly roller coaster that would stand out in the park's lineup.
+Planning for Phoenix Rising began in early 2022, with the aim of designing a family-friendly roller coaster that would stand out in the park's lineup.
 Construction officially began in late 2023, with the installation of the first support beams and track sections.

 The ride occupies the land formerly used by the Sand Serpent wild mouse coaster and the Phoenix looping starship.
 The construction process involved significant groundwork, including the installation of concrete footers and foundations.
 By early 2024, the ride's track and support structures were completed, and testing began shortly thereafter.

-The ride was one of the most anticipated roller coasters of 2024.
+USA Today described the ride as one of the most anticipated roller coasters of 2024.
 On July 17, 2024, Phoenix Rising opened up to passholders and media members.
 The ride opened to the general public on July 21, 2024.

 Characteristics

 The 1,831-foot-long (558m) Phoenix Rising stands as North America's tallest and longest inverted family coaster.
 The ride features a series of twists, turns, an over-banked curve, and drops over the Serengeti Plain.
 Riders must be at least 42 inches (107 cm) tall.
 Stewart Clark, Park President of Busch Gardens Tampa Bay, stated, "With a height requirement of just 42 inches, it’s an adventure the whole family can enjoy together".
 The ride operates with a single train, containing 10 cars, with each car seating 2 riders in a single row for a total of 20 riders per train.

 Three screens in the dispatch station display an animated phoenix which flies around before the coaster starts.
-The animated phoenix is different each time and matches with the different colors from the banners in the queue.
+The animated phoenix is different each time and matches the different colors from the banners in the queue.
 One of four animated phoenixes are selected randomly: Terra (protector of the rainforests), Ignis (protector of the desert realm), Glacius (protector of the mountaintops and glaciers), and Aqua (protector of the ocean realm).
 A different on-ride soundtrack is played based on which phoenix is selected.